Wordpress, can you really use it for recruitment websites?

 The Disadvantages of Wordpress

 WordPress is without a doubt the most popular content management system (CMS) in the world.
 It is widely praised and appreciated for its benefits, with millions of users.
 Let us have a quick look at these statistics.
+According to Hosting Tribunal:

 However, while the hype is still strong, many people overlook or are unaware that WordPress has some flaws that may cause them to reconsider their choices.
+Here are the different disadvantages of using Wordpress.

 You’ll need a lot plugins for extra features